toddcf/code-snippets/javascript/arrays/loops/reduce.md

 ```

+## Example: Inventory

-Note that reduce *will* mutate the original array.
-In this case it's fine, but don't use this in cases where it isn't going to be fine to do this.
+Remember that reduce *will* mutate the original array.
+In this case it's fine, but don't use this in cases where this would cause problems.